 24. Rusty Lanterns

 Pillar candle lanterns, vintage oil lanterns, oil lamps, these all are stunning when added to fall décor.
 I don’t know why, but it speaks fall to me.
 Is it autumn moonlit walks with a lantern?
-Whatever it may be, lanterns (the rustier the better) are great.
+Whatever it may be, lanterns (the rustier the better) are great and provide a warm welcome.

 Crocks are muted cream, brown and blue colors usually and fit well with fall’s color scheme.
-Leave them empty or fill with acorns or dried grass arrangement.
+Leave them empty or fill with acorns or dried grass arrangement for cheap fall decor.

 Something about tools used while working with one’s hands seems to blend with fall.
 Maybe because the season is about harvesting and farming?
 (Dough bowls were used to kneed bread and let it rise, thus the name.)
 These are great centerpiece bases or standing up as a backdrop on a shelf.